jsaintrocc/myblvmgncube/manual/guide/18-heated-bed.md

     ![](img/18-TestHeatedBed.JPG)\
     *fig 18.1*

     Note: Big Tree Tech recommends an external mosfet for anything over 144 Watts so I'll definitely be using a $10 external Mosfet to keep my board from catching on fire.
-Also it will probably increase the life on any controller board as they'll run a lot cooler.
+Also it will probably increase the life for other controller boards as they'll run a lot cooler.

 2. Test the thermistor to make sure it isn't shorted or there isn't a loose wire.
 Using the multimeter set to read resistance, measure the restisance between the yellow thermistor wires.
 I get around 111 KOhms at room temperature which is good.
-As long as you get a reading KOhms you're probably good.
+As long as you get a reading in KOhms you're probably good.

     ![](img/18-TestBedThermistor.JPG)\
     *fig 18.2*

-3. Attach the heated bed insulation
+3. Attach the heated bed insulation.
     1. Measure and cut holes for bed leveling springs.

         ![](img/18-HBInsulationHoles1.JPG)\